oneki/oneki.github.io/docs/getting-started/011_service.md

 A service is a class that extends `LocalService` or `GlobalService`.
 In our case, the state is local to a component and so the class extends `LocalService`

 :::caution
 The class must be annotated with @service.
-This is something specific to Typescript that allows Oneki.js to create a proxy of this class at runtime.
+This is something specific to Typescript that allows **`onekijs`** to create a proxy of this class at runtime.
 :::

 ```ts